The Italian Game

 Is the Italian Game only for beginners?

 Not at all.
 While it is an excellent first opening, the Italian Game is played at the very highest levels of chess.
 World champions past and present have used it successfully.
+Magnus Carlsen and Fabiano Caruana have both employed it in world championship matches.
 It is easy to learn but offers enough depth to last a lifetime.

 Should I play the Giuoco Piano or face the Two Knights?

-As White after 3.Bc4, you do not choose — Black decides.
+As White, you do not get to choose.
+After 3.Bc4, it is Black who decides the variation.
 If Black plays 3...Bc5, you are in the Giuoco Piano.
-If 3...Nf6, the Two Knights.
-You should be prepared for both, but the strategic ideas (development, center control, f7 pressure) remain consistent.
+If Black plays 3...Nf6, you face the Two Knights Defense.
+You should be prepared for both responses, but the good news is that the core strategic ideas (rapid development, central control, and pressure on f7) remain consistent across all variations.

 Professor Archer says: Paul Morphy played the Italian Game with a clarity and brilliance that still astonishes us more than 160 years later.
 He did not need computers or databases.
 He simply understood the power of rapid development and open lines better than anyone of his era.
 Study his Italian Game victories, and you will learn more about attacking chess than from any textbook.